journalbrand/journaltrove-system/README.md

 ### Adding New Requirements

-1. For system-level requirements, edit `todo-system/requirements/requirements.jsonld`
+1. For system-level requirements, edit `journaltrove-system/requirements/requirements.jsonld`
 2. For component-level requirements, edit the appropriate component repository
 3. Ensure that component requirements reference their parent system requirements
 4. Add test mappings to link tests to requirements

 ## 🧪 Compliance Tracking

-The Todo App uses a sophisticated compliance tracking system to ensure requirements are met.
+The journaltrove App uses a sophisticated compliance tracking system to ensure requirements are met.

 ### Compliance Matrix